showwin/speedtest-go/README.md

 ### API Usage

-The code below finds closest available speedtest server and tests the latency, download, and upload speeds.
+The code below finds the closest available speedtest server and tests the latency, download, and upload speeds.
 ```go
 package main